-G. Any student or parent(s)/guardian(s) may challenge the positive results of the drug test by submitting the required fee to cover a second test administered by the District.
-Further, students who were subjected to reasonable suspicion testing and who test positive may request to be re-tested provided that such request is received within 72 hours of the initial test result report.
+- G. Any student or parent(s)/guardian(s) may challenge the positive results of the drug test by submitting the required fee to cover a second test administered by the District.
+Further, students who were subjected to reasonable suspicion, saiva testing, and who test positive may request to be re-tested provided that such request is received within 72 hours of the initial test result report.
 Any such re-testing requests must be made in writing and must be accompanied by a cashier's check or money order sufficient to cover the cost of the re-testing process.
 In cases involving suspected use without possession of a controlled substance or paraphernalia, disciplinary action may be delayed pending outcome of subsequent tests.
-Alternatively, parent(s)/guardian(s) must make their requests in writing and must provide the original copy of the results from the certified testing facility.

-H. If a student or his parent(s)/guardian(s) claims that a positive test was caused by the student's taking of prescription or otherwise permissible medication, the student shall submit proof of such medication, either through showing that a prescription was registered with the District or otherwise that a medication was being taken.
+Alternatively, parent(s)/guardian(s) may wish to have the sample obtained re-tested by another certified laboratory.
+In those cases, parent(s)/guardian(s) must make their requests in writing and must provide the original copy of the results from the certified testing facility. - H. If a student or his parent(s)/guardian(s) claims that a positive test was caused by the student's taking of prescription or otherwise permissible medication, the student shall submit proof of such medication, either through showing that a prescription was registered with the District or otherwise that a medication was being taken.
 If the District is satisfied with said proof, the drug test result may be discarded or the test may be re-administered at a later date.